Boarding and alighting

 All of our modern light rail trams are wheelchair accessible and our low floor buses are designed to allow wheelchair users to access our services.

-Many of our buses have space for only one wheelchair user or one pushchair.
+Some of our buses have space for only one wheelchair user or one pushchair however much of the new fleet is designed to have space for a wheelchair user and a pushchair.
 Neither wheelchair users or pushchair users have priority over the other.
 In instances where a wheelchair user wishes to board and the space is already occupied by a pushchair, the driver may ask the pushchair user if the pushchair can be folded to make space for the wheelchair user.
 It is at the discretion of the customer as to whether they are able to fold down their pushchair to make space for a wheelchair user.

 Unfolded pushchairs cannot be placed in the vehicle gangway (walking area between seats) If you have a pushchair, you should be able to board any low floor bus unless in the driver’s opinion it is so crowded that there is no room for you to travel safely.